team-friendo/signalboost/README.md

 ### (4) Complete production configuration

-**Team Friendo:** we use [blackbox](https://github.com/StackExchange/blackbox) for pgp-based credentials management.
-If you have provided your PGP key to another Friendo and it has been added you can simply use blackbox to decrypt the mostly pre-configured files outlined below.
+**Team Friendo we use [blackbox](https://github.com/StackExchange/blackbox) for pgp-based credentials management.** If you have provided your PGP key to another Friendo and it has been added you can simply use blackbox to decrypt the mostly pre-configured files outlined below.
 Do this with:

 ``` shell
 make _.unlock